imchocomint/zen-deb/README.md

-# zen-deb
- Zen Browser for Debian
+# Zen Browser for Debian
+Packages for install at Release.

+## Building
+Clone the repository.
+Run the script and you're good to go.